microsoft/playwright/docs/src/running-tests-js.md

 ![Debugging Tests with the Playwright inspector](https://github.com/microsoft/playwright/assets/13063165/6b3b3caa-d258-4cb8-aa05-cd407f501626)

 This command will open up a Browser window as well as the Playwright Inspector.
 You can use the step over button at the top of the inspector to step through your test.
-Or press the play button to run your test from start to finish.
-Once the test has finished the browser window will close.
+Or, press the play button to run your test from start to finish.
+Once the test has finished, the browser window will close.

 To debug one test file run the Playwright test command with the name of the test file that you want to debug followed by the `--debug` flag.